Boeing knocks out a profit for the first time since 2019

 Tension between the U.S. and China is also weighing on Boeing because China is holding up approval for its airlines to resume using about 100 Max jets.
 Most other major countries approved changes Boeing made to the plane after the crashes, which killed 346 people and led to a 20-month worldwide grounding.

 Calhoun predicted China would let Max jets fly by year end.
-When an analyst asked the CEO what he based that on — whether the company has received signals from Chinese officials — Calhoun didn't indicate any special insight.
-He noted, however, that the country will need the planes to handle rising domestic travel and accommodate visitors to next year's Winter Olympics in Beijing.
+He said technical issues are being resolved, and China will need the planes to handle rising domestic travel and accommodate visitors to next year's Winter Olympics in Beijing.

 Calhoun said if China doesn't act by year end, Boeing will be forced to reconsider current plans to increase Max production from 16 planes a month to 31.